An introduction to Fort Lauderdale

 Diplomat Beach is arguably one of the most scenic spots.
 This is where most people will come to take in the waves, use the pools and chill out in a beachside cabana.

-The best golf courses in Fort Lauderdale
+The best private golf courses in Fort Lauderdale

 1. Fort Lauderdale Country Club